A Career of Public Influence

 A former policy analyst in the Reagan White House, D’Souza also served as John M. Olin Fellow at the American Enterprise Institute and the Robert and Karen Rishwain Fellow at the Hoover Institution at Stanford University.
 He served as the president of The King’s College in New York City from 2010 to 2012.

 Even after dozens of successful book and film projects, D’Souza has never been one to rest on his laurels.
-D’Souza’s latest book is due out July 31.
+D’Souza’s latest book is now available nationwide.
 Entitled The Big Lie: Exposing The Nazi Roots of the American Left, this new Regnery Publishing book is D’Souza’s hard-hitting answer to the latest charge by the Left against President Trump and the Republicans: fascism.
 The reality is that there is a fascist threat in America—but it’s not Donald Trump.
 The real threat is from the Democratic Party.

 Having already proven the Freudian transference of the charge of racism by Democrats onto Republicans, The Big Lie proves that they are at it again, this time trying to distract from their own fascist tactics by crying “fascism!” against the GOP.
 Now, finally, Dinesh D’Souza explodes the Left’s big lie.
 He expertly exonerates President Trump and his supporters, then uncovers the Democratic Left’s long, cozy relationship with Nazism.